-sandbox allows not only to build synthetic sediment sections but also to (virtually) sample them, prepare the samples, measure them and work with the synthetic results as with real-world measurement data.
-Hence, it allows creating a "virtual twin" of a real geo-archive.
-The package contains several functions for particular tasks.
-For example, the The function make_Sample() generates a finite number of sediment particles based on the rule-controlled parameters together with infor-
+sandbox allows not only to build synthetic sediment sections but also to sample them, prepare the samples, measure them and work with the synthetic results as with real-world measurement data.
+The function make_Sample() generates a finite number of sediment particles based on the rule-controlled parameters together with information on the sampling depth and sample container geometry.
+This step is the transition from rule-based to the discrete data realm.